apache/iceberg/docs/aws.md

 Iceberg allows users to write data to S3 through `S3FileIO`.
 `GlueCatalog` by default uses this `FileIO`, and other catalogs can load this `FileIO` using the `io-impl` catalog property.

+Users can use catalog properties to override the defaults.
+Please see https://iceberg.apache.org/docs/latest/configuration/#catalog-properties for how to use these catalog properties and configure in different engines.

 ### Progressive Multipart Upload

 `S3FileIO` implements a customized progressive multipart upload algorithm to upload data.